kate-parshyna/Disease-classification/README.md

     pruritus nodular/
     psoriasis/
 ````
-This command is used for training:
+Use this command for retraining:

 ````
 python3 retrain.py --image_dir path/to/folder/with/dataset/